RomanianExe/docker-image-minimization-pipeline/docs/methodology.md

 by 3.0% under the normalized cumulative-layer metric; §12.8 explains why that is the honest result of restoring correct declared-volume semantics rather than a failed minimization.

+`minecraft` required one exact preservation after Mint reduced the Gradle-generated POSIX launcher at `/usr/share/mc-image-helper/bin/mc-image-helper` to a zero-byte file while retaining its JAR tree.
+The empty launcher returned success without invoking Java, so `mc-image-helper java-release` produced no value and startup could not resolve the server JAR.
+Preserving that single path restores normal initialization and the full functional test suite.

+`postgresql-pgadmin` required Slim-only startup settings rather than a workload change:
+`PGADMIN_DISABLE_POSTFIX=1`, a 35-second HTTP-probe start wait, and preservation of the two runtime resources Mint missed (`idna/uts46data.py` and `/pgadmin4/migrations`).
+The resulting Slim image is validated by the same login/static-asset tests and host-side database-state check as its original.

 The vulnerability numbers move much harder than the sizes. `wordpress-mysql` loses half its bytes but 99.6% of its findings (1045 → 4); both Nextcloud variants retain functional equivalence while their findings fall from 1365 to 7.
 The §7 caveat applies in full — much of that drop is package *metadata* becoming invisible to Syft rather than code being removed — but the asymmetry itself is the point, and it is far more pronounced here than on the buildable set.

-### 12.3 The five marked out of scope
+### 12.3 The three marked out of scope

-The remaining five are **out of scope for this project's results**.
-All five are fully configured — `pipeline.env`, `compose.override.yaml`, functional tests — and all five pass the `original` stage, so `artifacts/<example>/original/` holds a real baseline for each.
+The remaining three are **out of scope for this project's results**.
+All three are fully configured — `pipeline.env`, `compose.override.yaml`, functional tests — and all three pass the `original` stage, so `artifacts/<example>/original/` holds a real baseline for each.
 None produces a slim image that both builds and passes its tests.
 They are kept in the repository as evidence, not as pending work.